 Who doesn’t like a tax deduction?
-All tax deductions are not equal however.
+All tax deductions are not equal, however.
 Will give you a quick primer.
 The health savings account The health savings account contributions are similar to qualified retirement plans that you might be familiar with, in that they can reduce your taxable earned income.
 Let’s use $100,000 income as an example.
 If you take advantage of an HSA and are eligible for the family maximum contribution in 2016, you can reduce your taxable income by $6750 and only pay taxes on $93,250 if you’re over 55 you can add $1000 and now pay on $92,250.
 Single taxpayers could see a maximum reduction of $3350 ($4350 if over 55).

 The phrase “savings account” is a bit of a misnomer.
-Savings accounts usually are associated with periods of less than a year rather than more than.
+Savings accounts usually are associated with periods of less than a year rather than more.
 That distinction affects at what rate you are taxed.
 Monies held for less than a year are taxed at the same tax rate as your income.
 If you’re a married filing jointly taxpayer in a $100,000 tax bracket you are subject to a 25% tax rate on your income before any deductions.
 Those taxpayers in the highest tax bracket pay 39.6%.

-Monies held longer than a year are categorized as long-term.
+Monies held for longer than a year are categorized as long-term.
 Long-term gains rates stand at 0%, 15%, or 20%, depending upon income.
 If you are in the highest tax bracket, you cut your tax rate nearly in half.

-The health savings account ATM
+The health savings account as an ATM

 Health savings accounts will dispense the amount you asked for as long as you have money in the account and are using it for qualified medical expenses.
-Outside of paying the premiums on our medical insurance, most people I know don’t budget for co-pays and coinsurance and other sporadic health expenses.
+Outside of paying the premiums on our medical insurance, most people I know don’t budget for copays and coinsurance, and other sporadic health expenses.
 That being said, one of the reasons that some people have had to claim bankruptcy has been due to severe medical expenses.
-For many of us most of our out-of-pocket expenses for medical care will occur later in life.
+For many of us, most of our out-of-pocket expenses for medical care will occur later in life.
 As I learned from my mom when my dad died, the expenses for his health care did not die with him.
 So how can you plan for these expenses?

-The growth benefits of the health savings account
+The growth benefits

 Open benefits enrollment and health savings accounts

 Depending upon your company, your only health insurance choice may be a high deductible health care plan (HDHP) or it may be one of the choices on the menu.
-Recall you must elect the HDHP to qualify for the HSA.
-You may be given a choice of a flexible savings account (FSA) as well.
-If your choice is a limited purpose FSA, I suggest hugging your HR professional and your CFO.
+Remember, you must select the HDHP to qualify for the HSA.
+You may also be given a choice for a flexible savings account (FSA).
+If your choice is limited to the FSA, I suggest you try hugging your HR professional and your CFO.

 Like the ideas but don’t have time to figure all this out?
 Contact us so that we can help you customize a plan based on your needs and assumptions.

 Tax laws and provisions are subject to change.
-Hypothetical examples are for illustrative purposes only, and are not representative of any specific situation.
+Hypothetical examples are for illustrative purposes only and are not representative of any specific situation.
 Your results will vary.
 The hypothetical rates of return used do not reflect the deduction of fees and charges inherent to investing.